 Even if you are the at-fault driver, having a record of the accident will benefit you.
 Illinois has a comparative negligence clause: an injured party may recover damages only if they are less than 50% responsible for the injury or damages.
 Any compensation may be reduced by the amount they’re determined to be at fault.
 Having a record of the crash can keep the insurance company from taking advantage of your insurance.

 In addition, memory can be faulty, and as a result, stories change.
 Recorded evidence will help keep stories straight and help move investigations along.

 The aftermath of a car crash can be stressful.
-With so many moving parts to track, bills and expenses to pay, and adjusting to life after a crash, all while dealing with insurance companies, having an attorney can make the process easier.
+With so many moving parts to track, bills and expenses to pay, and adjusting to life after a crash, all while dealing with insurance companies, having a no win no fee attorney can make the process easier.

 The experienced Chicago car accident lawyers at Staver Accident Injury Lawyers, P.C., can help you.
 Call our office at 312-736-0763 or use our online contact form to schedule your no-cost, risk-free consultation.